sorry-solider/SharedMemory-simple-demo-/README.md

 # SharedMemory simple demo
- a simple demo fo python and c#
+A small demo that uses shared memory methods to communicate between python and c#